Lab Members

 Email: ruifeng.cao@rutgers.edu

-I am a postdoctoral fellow in Cao’s lab.
 I obtained my PhD. from China Agricultural University in Beijing, China.
 My research is focuses on to unraveling the basic mechanism of mTOR signaling pathway in regulating the circadian rhythm in mammals and related neuropsychiatric disorders.
+I also oversees the day-to-day operations of the laboratory, ensuring compliance with safety regulations, managing inventory and equipment maintenance, and supervising undergraduate researchers.

 I was fascinated about circadian rhythm research during my MSc in pharmacology and hence continued the same line of research for my Ph.D. in pharmacology, both at Ahmadu Bello University, Zaria, Nigeria.
 My research in chronopharmacology explores the use of biological clocks in drug delivery as a disease mitigation strategy.